pavin-as/sudarshan/ROLE_BASED_ACCESS_CONTROL.md

 # Role-Based Access Control System

+**This document is the main reference for access control in the Appointment Management System.**

+- For implementation status and next steps, see `implementation-checklist.md`.
+- For optimization details, see `optimization-activation-guide.md`.
+- For analytics, see `RESCHEDULING_ANALYTICS_IMPLEMENTATION.md`.

+---

 ## Overview

 The appointment management system now includes a comprehensive role-based access control (RBAC) system with four hierarchical access levels.
 This system ensures that users can only access features and perform actions appropriate to their role and responsibility level.